 Despite many applications were developed specifically for dyslexics, none of them is a GIS application.

-The concept of styling maps for dislexics is an innovative point of view for increasing acessibility of the GIS (open) data.
-None of the free basemaps are accesible-ready for dislexics:
+The concept of styling maps for dyslexics is an innovative point of view for increasing acessibility of the GIS (open) data.
+None of the free basemaps are accesible-ready for dyslexics:

 - rich of text following complex paths.

 Dyslexics feel better when: